gbremble/api-docs/source/v1/includes/_sessions.md

 ```

-This endpoint can also be used to read data on Sessions.
+This endpoint can also be used to read data on `Sessions`.

 ### HTTP Request